Additional floor area allowed through bonus

-Two ADUs are allowed on lots with houses, attached houses and manufactured homes, as long as the lot has frontage on a maintained street or self-contained pedestrian connection that connects to a maintained street.
+A single ADU is allowed on any lot with a house, attached house or manufactured home.
+Two ADUs are also allowed on these lots, as long as the lot has frontage on a maintained street or self-contained pedestrian connection that connects to a maintained street.
 One ADU may be part of the house and one may be detached.
 There may also be a house and two detached ADUs.
 Two ADUs inside or attached to a house are not allowed.
 It is possible for the two detached ADUs to be attached to each other – either side-by-side or stacked.

 - Minimum lot sizes required for (2) ADUs are: